 Castellum reports key sustainability metrics for all of the EPRA’s sBPR performance measures.
 Key metrics are reported for energy, greenhouse gas emissions, water, waste, and environmentally certified buildings as well as corporate governance and societal aspects.

 EPRA Overarching Recommendations

-For properties Castellum owns and manages, we work actively to gain access to the relevant measurement data.
+Castellum works actively to gain access to the relevant data for properties it owns and manages.
 Having access to measurement data is important for Castellum, as it creates conditions for proper, efficient technical management in our buildings.
 At present, Castellum has excellent access to measurement data for nearly its entire portfolio.
 The size of the share of properties included in the respective indicators is shown next to the respective key metrics.
 Note that the share of potential objects to report under absolute figures for the respective years includes objects sold during the year in question, excluding land.

 Castellum does not, however, have access to all of the measurement data for all its properties.
-We are primarily lacking measurements of waste owing to the fact that the waste management contractors cannot provide statistics for all properties.
+Measurements of waste are primarily lacking due to the fact that the waste management contractors cannot provide statistics for all properties.
 Measurement data is also missing for energy and water.
 This is due to changes in the portfolio from purchases and sales of properties as well as development properties, which makes access to the relevant data more difficult.
 Castellum works continually on improving access to the relevant statistics.

 Estimation of landlord-obtained utility consumption

 No data has been estimated; all measurement data reported has been measured and assured.